zorridge/hubinance/README.md

 ![homepage](/demo/homepage.png)

-**Hubinance**, short for "Hubie Finance", is a web app where you can manage a portfolio of stocks.
-Leveraging IEX's API, users are able to check for an individual stock's and their portfolio's real time value.
-Users will also be able to buy and sell stocks and track their transaction history.
+**Hubinance**, short for "Hubie Finance", is a stock-trading web app with portfolio management functionality.
+Leveraging IEX's API, users are able to check the real time value of their portfolio and obtain price quotes for individual stocks.
+Users will also be able to buy and sell stocks via market order and track their transaction history.

-Part of Harvard's CS50 module (Problem Set 9), this is my solution to the problem where I have also additionally implemented unique features using the knowledge I have acquired from the course and beyond. `helpers.py` is written wholly by the CS50 staff, as well as the initial Flask app set up in `app.py`.
-Everything else is written and styled by me.
+Part of Harvard's CS50 module (Problem Set 9), this is my solution to the problem set where I have also additionally implemented unique features using the knowledge I have acquired from the course and beyond. `helpers.py` is written wholly by the CS50 staff, as well as the initial Flask app set up in `app.py`.
+Everything else is written and designed by me.

 ### Built With